Must-see events in Devon 2019 & 2020 – regattas | shows | festivals

 For the latest updates and event programme see the Honiton Show website.

-This show is a celebration of North Devon’s agricultural roots with plenty of opportunity to see the region’s finest livestock in the arena.
+This celebration of North Devon’s agricultural roots will be in its 130th year in 2020.
+It offers plenty of opportunity to see the region’s finest livestock in the arena.
 There’s also arena shows, vintage vehicles, family activities and trade stalls.

 For full details about what will be happening at the show see the website.